Most upholstery fabrics are wet cleanable but not all, so it is important to carry out a survey to decide how to proceed:

 - Finally, any excess moisture is wiped off with a clean, white terry towel and if circumstances dictate we can install a turbo fan in the room to hasten drying.

-So what are the different methods of cleaning upholstery fabric mentioned at stage 1 and which one do we utilise?
+So what are the different methods of cleaning upholstery fabric mentioned at stage 1 and which one do we utilise?Â

 Well the answer depends on how dirty the items are and the condition of the fabric:

-Low Soiling – under this category there are two ways to clean upholstery fabrics that are in very good condition.
+Under this category there are two ways to clean upholstery fabrics that are in very good condition.
 These methods can be used as a regular maintenance system to remove light, greasy surface soil so as to keep the furniture in pristine condition.

 - by spraying a water based solution onto the fabric and wiping off with a quality, absorbent towel.
 The fabric should be touch dry within an hour.